mrshll1001/ocds-sample-frameworks-data/README.md

 }
  ```

- As before the contract section refers back to the `awardID` of the Framework Agreement published by *Crown Commercial Services*.
-This will require access to the Award ID and the OCID of the Framework Agreement:
+ As before the contract section refers back to the `awardID` of the framework agreement published by *Crown Commercial Services*.
+This will require access to the Award ID and the OCID of the framework agreement:
  > **Contracts References**
  > The contracts section refers back to the id of the award in `awardID`
 ```json